Subscribe to stay updated

 More word-of-mouth marketing

 As mentioned earlier, a loyal customer is more likely to become a brand advocate and tell their friends how happy they are with your product.

 That may happen through a word of mouth mention.
 It may also happen through a social media share.

-Today, a happy customer that’s using social media is a powerful powerful asset to you.
+Today, a happy customer that’s using social media is a powerful asset to you and there are many social media monitoring tools to help you.

 So by now, the benefits of a simple thank you note should be evident.

 No matter what you sell or where you sell it, a thank you note can do a lot at empowering your customers.